abdulj007/TMDB-Movie-Analysis/README.md

 # TMDB-Movie-Analysis
-We answer the question - what makes a successful movie in terms of revenue?
+We answer the question - what steps can a production movie take to make a profitable movie?